szabgab/perlmaven.com/sites/en/pages/for-loop-in-perl.md

 ## foreach

-The above loop - going from 0 to 9 can be also written in a <b>foreach loop</b>
-and I think the intention is much clearer:
+The above loop - going from 0 to 9 can be also written in a **foreach loop** and I think the intention is much clearer:

 ```perl